+Key Facts at a glance

 Qualification Name: Spanish GCSE

+Qualification Type: GCSE

 Assessment: 4 papers (Listening, Speaking, Reading and Writing)

+Examination Board: Edexcel

+EBacc Subject: Yes

-Further Information: See Mr Cirera-Wonnacott
+Further Information: See Miss

+Woolford

 Why should I study Spanish?

 Spanish is an extremely important language: it is the second most spoken native language in the world with over 500 million speakers and its popularity keeps on growing.
 As the famous linguist Frank Smith said: "One language sets you in a corridor for life.
 Two languages open every door along the way."
 A GCSE in a language is a great qualification to add to your CV.
 It will help you achieve an English Baccalaureate certificate, demonstrating that you are a well-rounded student.
 Did you know that only 4% of the UK population can speak Spanish fluently?
 A commitment to learning this language would definitely make you stand out!
 Moreover, if travel restrictions allow, we should be able to carry out a residential trip to Spain to visit and study the language in total immersion!
+How will I learn?

 GCSE Spanish classes will feel like a logical transition from your Spanish lessons at Key Stage 3.
 There will be an equal focus on all 4 skills (reading, writing, speaking and listening) and the use of the target language in the class will be increased with each new term.
 A range of relevant contemporary and cultural themes will be studied.
 These are organised into five themes; each broke down into topics and sub-topics.
 The five themes are: 1) Identity and culture; 2) Local area, holiday and travel; 3) School; 4) Future aspirations, study and work; and 5) International and global dimension.
+How will I be assessed?

 Assessment consists of four externally examined papers based on the following skills: listening, speaking, reading and writing.
-Each paper worth 25% of the total qualification.

-- Paper 1: Listening and understanding in Spanish (1SPO/1H) 45 minutes - Paper 2: Speaking in Spanish (1SPO/2H) 10-12 minutes plus 12 minutes preparation time

-Task 1 - a role play

-Task 2 - questions based on a picture stimulus

-Task 3 - conversation based on two themes

-- Paper 3: Reading and understanding in Spanish (1SPO/3H) 1 hour Includes translation into English - Paper 4: Writing in Spanish (1SP0/4H) 1 hour 20 minutes

-Two open response questions and one translation into Spanish

-- This course allows progression into A-Level Spanish, which will expand on the topics covered at GCSE and add more in-depth analysis of books and films in Spanish. - Beyond A-Level, you can study any subject of your choosing and add Spanish to it.
+Each paper worth 25% of the total qualification. - Paper 1: Listening and understanding in Spanish (1SPO/1H) 45 minutes - Paper 2: Speaking in Spanish (1SPO/2H) 10-12 minutes plus 12 minutes preparation time Task 1 - a role play Task 2 - questions based on a picture stimulus Task 3 - conversation based on two themes - Paper 3: Reading and understanding in Spanish (1SP0/3H) 1 hour Includes translation into English - Paper 4: Writing in Spanish (1SP0/4H) 1 hour 20 minutes Two open response questions and one translation into Spanish Progression-where could this course take me? - This course allows progression into A-Level Spanish, which will expand on the topics covered at GCSE and add more in-depth analysis of books and films in Spanish. - Beyond A-Level, you can study any subject of your choosing and add Spanish to it.
 That will provide you with the opportunity to carry out a year of your degree abroad in a Spanish-speaking country and will expand the opportunities to find a job both in the UK (in a company that has links with Spanish-speaking countries) or in a foreign country.